:

 No image title

-The Callanish Standing Stones on the Isle of Lewis
+The Calanais Standing Stones on the Isle of Lewis

-Please note, the visitor centre is currently closed until 2026 for redevelopment and during that time there will be no facilities or parking measures available to the public.
+Please note, the visitor centre is currently closed but is expected to later reopen this year.
+Until then there will be no facilities or parking measures available to the public.

 7. 7